ibfisiru/Simulated-AWS-Hospital-Migration/Phase 2: Service Translation & Architecture Design/Phase 2: ReadME.md

-Mapping AWS Services to Design Considerations
+Phase 2: Mapping AWS Services to Design Considerations

-## This phase builds on phase 1 and focuses on the Architecture Design, mapping operational needs to select the best-suited services from the many that AWS offers.
+## This phase focuses on the Architecture Design, mapping operational needs to select the best-suited services from the many that AWS offers.
 I used the AWS Well-Architected Framework to guide service selection/architecture design.
 Here are the selections for this simulation:

 ## VPC Setup:
  	□ Designed 3 logically isolated VPCs to separate traffic for: